Silvestre08/Microservices/Messaging/README.md

 ### Skipped Queues

 They are custom queues in message driven systems, like rabbitMQ, to handle messages that are not intentionally processed by the consumers.
-They are routed to a separate queue, named \_skipped, for later review, logging, or alternative process.
+They are routed to a separate queue, named "\*\_skipped", for later review, logging, or alternative process.
 They are created automatically when a consumer disconnects from an endpoint.
-They are not related to exceptions or erros thrown by the consumers.
+They are not related to exceptions or errors thrown by the consumers.
 So if we disconnect from an endpoint and publish a message we will create a skipped queue:
 ![](doc/skippedQueue.png)
 We did that by commenting the add consummer code of the create order command, restart and then publish message.